 - Bats Right, Throws Left

 - Height 6' 1", Weight 220 lb.

-Wilson Lee has pitched in Australia, the US, the Czech Republic and Germany.
+Wilson Lee has pitched in Australia, the US, the Czech Republic and Germany (winning two MVPs there).

 Lee was signed by Pittsburgh Pirates Australia scout Tony Harris in April 2010.
 He allowed one run in 3 2/3 IP for the Adelaide Bite in the 2010-2011 Australian Baseball League.
 He made his minor league debut with the 2011 GCL Pirates, going 1-1 with two saves and a 3.99 ERA in 16 games.
 He was part of an international team featuring Dovydas Neverauskas (Lithuania), Orlando Castro (Honduras), Rinku Singh (India), Ping-Hung Chi (Taiwan), Gift Ngoepe (South Africa), Daan Cornelissen (Netherlands), Yhonathan Barrios (Colombia) and Jorge Bishop and Ashley Ponce (both Panama) as well as Americans, Dominicans, Venezuelans and a couple other Australians (Dylan Child and Jackson Lodge) for 12 different countries.